COSC3020/theory-vs-practice-noahcanen-1/README.md

   7 seconds

-The typical time complexity of a binary search tree function is log n so take log 1000 times it by your operating system and load you get out five seconds.
+The typical time complexity of a binary search tree function is log n, so take log 1000 times it by your hardware and load you get out five seconds.
 Then you keep constant variables of the operating system and load increase the size of your tree to 10000, and you get out 6.6667 or rounding up 7 seconds

 Here is how I did it mathematically